Dealing With Rape

 How do you know if you have been raped?

-At ANY point, during any act in which your body is violated or utilized for someone else's sexual gratification -- be it via genital or oral penetration, or more ambiguous acts such as being made to feel another's body against your wishes, et cetera -- if you have made clear, even as simply as saying no once or pushing the other person away, even as simply as NOT actively participating and NOT saying yes, that you do not wish to be sexually engaged or used, and have been forced, through physical force, coercion or threat to do otherwise, you have been raped, sexually assaulted or abused.
+At ANY point, during any act in which your body is violated or utilized for someone else's sexual gratification -- be it via inserting something into the genitals or mouth , or more ambiguous acts such as being made to feel another's body against your wishes, et cetera -- if you have made clear, even as simply as saying no once or pushing the other person away, even as simply as NOT actively participating and NOT saying yes, that you do not wish to be sexually engaged or used, and have been forced, through physical force, coercion or threat to do otherwise, you have been raped, sexually assaulted or abused.

 Rape and other kinds of sexual abuse are also not just about something men do to women.
 People of all genders can be and are sexually assaulted or abused; people of all genders can and do sexually assault or abuse others.